+One of the most common questions of those considering filing for bankruptcy, is how will bankruptcy affect my credit score?
+You may be shocked to learn that for most people who have filed for bankruptcy, their credit scores actually go up and improves after they have filed for bankruptcy.
 Filing for bankruptcy is never an easy decision and is usually the path sought as a last resort by those in dire need of help.
-Many people who seek a free consultation with an bankruptcy attorney often want to know how bankruptcy will affect their credit score moving forward.
+Many people who seek a free consultation with a bankruptcy attorney often want to know how bankruptcy will affect their credit score moving forward.
 I generally tell people that I am not a credit agency so you may want to talk to them about how they report your credit and what they take into account.
 With that said, I can offer some general insight.